spiwokv/Rtutorial/lessons/11_analysis_of_variance.md

 ### Analysis of variance in R
 Analysis of variance (ANOVA) is an extension of t-test to more than two samples.
-Firts let us show a "manual" version of ANOVA for three samples, one representing a biological parameter of patients who were administred a drug, one representing a control grou and one representing patients administered a placebo:
+First, let us show a "manual" version of ANOVA for three samples, one representing a biological parameter of patients who were administred a drug, one representing a control grou and one representing patients administered a placebo:
 ```R